les-traducteurs-agiles/les-traducteurs-agiles.github.io/_drafts/2018-03-12-le-developpement-en-double-voies.markdown

 That’s our bet, our best guess, our belief, our hypothesis.
 All of those are uncomfortable words for people who believe they’re building the right thing.
 But, the truth is, we’re always making a bet that we’ll get value.
 Embedded in that bet are lots of assumptions, risks, and maybe some questions.
 To focus our learning, we’ll choose the assumption, risk, or question that scares us the most and identify an experiment or method to learn.
 Then do it.
 Then use what we’ve learned to change all those going-in beliefs about problems and solutions.

 C'est notre pari, notre intuition, notre croyance, notre hypothèse.
 Tous ces mots inconfortables que les gens qui pensent construire ce qui est correct.
 Mais, à vrai dire, nous faisons toujours le pari que nous allons gagner.
-Dans ce pari, il y a beaucoup de supposition, de risques, et peut être même de questions.
+Dans ce pari, il y a beaucoup de suppositions, de risques, et peut-être même de questions.
 Pour concentrer notre apprentissage, nous allons choisir la supposition, le risque, ou la question qui nous effraye le plus et allons identifier une expérience ou une méthode pour apprendre.
-Puis la faire.
+Puis l'appliquer.
 Puis utiliser ce que nous avons appris pour changer toutes ces croyances à propos des problèmes et des solutions.

 Sadly, one of the most time consuming and expensive ways to learn is to build potentially shippable software.
 So we don’t – unless we really can’t come up with any other way to learn, or we’re really confident our bet is good.
 Remember, we’re not betting we can build it on time.
 We’re betting that people have the problem we’re solving and will happily try, use, and adopt our solution.